 Understanding the network setups will give you a better view of which is needed in your business environment.

-Wired Network: This network setup consists of physical cables which are used to transfer data between different devices like a computer and a printer or a computer and a switch.
+Wired Network: This network setup consists of physical cables that are used to transfer data between different devices like a computer and a printer or a computer and a switch.
 This is the most common network setup in homes and offices, and this is because its faster, more reliable and easier to secure.

 Wireless Networks: This network setup makes use of electromagnetic waves emitted from a wireless device to transfer data between different devices.
 The wireless network setup allows users to roam freely within its coverage area, which gives a sense of convenience to the user.